Chris Cornell's wife and daughters pen emotional tributes: 'You are missed'

 Cornell's oldest daughter Lillian, whose mom is the later rocker's ex-wife Susan Silver, remembered her dad just as tenderly, writing, "You always had such firm confidence and pride in what I did, and your warmth and love inspired me to do my best...
 I want to live my life to help others as you did.
 I want to continue to make you proud."

-Cornell's widow, Vicky, shared another collage that also included pictures of her and Cornell's son, Christopher, 11.
+Cornell's widow, Vicky, shared another collage that also included pictures of their son, Christopher, 11.

 "To my sweet love," her brief note began, "you are missed so very much.
 Perhaps if you had not been the most amazing daddy always giving all your attention and love it would not be so excruciatingly hard."